stackct/toxic/docs/pickle.md

 ### Supported Interpolation

 * **Step Output** - If a Step invokes a Function that has an output defined, that output can be referenced using `"{{ step.STEP_NAME.OUTPUT }}"`.
-Step outputs can be used in arg values for other Steps, or in Assertion statements.
+Step outputs and variables can be used in arg values for other Steps, or in Assertion statements.

    For example, given the following Function definitions: